The Federal Work Study (FWS) Program is a part-time employment program designed to help you meet your cost of attendance. With FWS you:

 How much you can work and earn

-The amount you have the opportunity to earn is based on your award and your employer's FWS allocation.
+The amount you can earn is based on your eligibility and your employer's FWS allocation.
 Paychecks are distributed in each department.

 - Hours worked: Actual earnings are based on the number of hours you work.

 - You may work a maximum of 20 hours per week while classes are in session.

 - You may work up to 40 hours per week during vacation periods (winter and spring breaks) and during final exam week.
 (Read about summer term.)